DharaniSowmiyan/Face_recognition_platform/README.md

 2.Automatic Database Management:

-The system automatically creates and manages an SQLite database for both registration and scanning, making it easy to deploy and use without manual setup.
+The system automatically creates and manages an SQLite database for both registration and scanning, making it easy to deploy and use without manual setup.(2 tables-one for registration and another one for attendance logging)

 3.Password Protection for Training: